-When I told people that I was going to meet a K2 climber, then many of them told me that I should ask you, what's wrong with you?
-What is the difference between you and us who thinks that normal adventures are enough?
+When I told people that I was going to meet a K2 climber, many of them told me I should ask you, what's wrong with you?
+What is the difference between you and us, who think everyday adventures are enough?

-I answered: All human beings are more or less crazy in one level or another.
-Those in Sweden who thinks that I put myself in great danger have not seen the world.
-What I do is relatively safe in comparison with the struggle for survival that many people in the world are fighting for on an everyday basis.
+I answered: all human beings are more or less crazy on one level or another.
+Those in Sweden who think I put myself in great danger have not seen the world.
+What I do is relatively safe compared to the struggle for survival that many people in the world are fighting for every day.

 I believe that "normal" is an excuse for being lazy because striving for normal just going to give you mediocre results.
-I never wanted to be normal, I strive to be exceptional.
-But mentioning this in "the land of normal" = Sweden is like screaming out load that "I'm an atheist" in USA.
-I guess I sometimes feel as awkward as Crocodile Dundee did in New York city because society was never built for adventurers.
+I never wanted to be normal; I strive to be exceptional.
+But mentioning this in "the land of normal" - Sweden is like screaming "I'm an atheist" in the rural USA.
+I sometimes feel as awkward as Crocodile Dundee in New York City because society was never built for adventurers.
 Nature is.

 When I tried to climb K2 back in 2008, 11 climbers died in one of the worst catastrophes in climbing history.
 I then said: "Never again!".
-The trauma from the tragic climb in 2008 has haunted me during the years.
+The trauma from the tragic climb in 2008 has haunted me over the years.
 It has been hard to make peace and move on.
-Since then I been on eleven 8000-m expeditions, working as an assistant researcher for the project Triple ED (http://tripleed.com/) - decision making in extreme environments - and deliberately and systematically worked harder to become better at what I do.
-I am passion driven because my love for the mountains is not only goal-oriented.
-Mountains is my life and I love what I do.
-While some people argue “I rather live 1 day as a tiger than 100 years as a sheep” I strive to find a balance between those two extremes.
+Since then, I have been on eleven 8000-m expeditions, working as an assistant researcher for the project Triple ED (http://tripleed.com/) - decision making in extreme environments - and deliberately and systematically worked harder to become better at what I do.
+I'm passion-driven because my love for the mountains is not only goal-oriented.
+Mountains are my life, and I love what I do.
+While some argue, "I rather live one day as a tiger than 100 years as a sheep," I strive to find a balance between those two extremes.
 One does not have to exclude the other.

 I'm not giving up my dream.
 I'm going back to K2.
 I did not come this far just to come this far.
-And when I’m coming back, hopefully after a successful climb to the summit, I am going to action out my ice axes in favour for Red Cross precious work in Pakistan.
+And when I return, hopefully after a successful climb to the summit, I will auction out my ice axes in favor of the Red Cross's precious work in Pakistan.
 Because helping others is the true meaning of life.

-During my 1,5 months’ expedition you can follow my progress and my struggle higher and higher on K2 in social media.
-I will share among other things my thoughts about risk-taking, decision-making, health, nutrition, mental training, happiness, culture, life, death, meditation, technology, relationships, what makes a strong team and what I think will bring peace to the world.
+During my 1,5 months expedition, you can follow my progress and my struggle higher and higher on K2 on social media.
+I will share, among other things, my thoughts on risk-taking, decision-making, health, nutrition, mental training, happiness, culture, life, death, meditation, technology, relationships, what makes a strong team, and what I think will bring peace to the world.

-I'm especially thankful for my sponsors making my dream come true.
-Thank you to SIGMA, La Sportiva, Petz, C2 Safety, Marmot.
-I also want to thank my parents for understanding and supporting me on my endeavour and I’m thanking my friends who I inspire and who inspires me.
+I'm especially thankful for my sponsors for making my dream come true.
+Thank you to SIGMA, La Sportiva, Petz, C2 Safety, and Marmot.
+I also want to thank my parents for understanding and supporting me in my endeavor, and I thank my friends who I inspire and who inspire me.

 Summit push: last of July 2019